Nine Entertainment: PBL Media

 Under a split of PBL into two companies, after Kerry Packer's death in 2005, PBL Media, formerly held by PBL, was transferred to Consolidated Media Holdings (CMH).

 PBL Media was established in October 2006, when PBL transferred its media interests, including the ACP Magazines, Nine Network, and ninemsn, to the new business – a joint venture between PBL and CVC Asia Pacific.
 The recapitalisation was announced on 18 October 2006.

 In June 2007, PBL announced that it would sell a further 25% to CVC Capital Partners for $515 million.
 In September 2007, it was announced that the transaction was to go ahead at the increased purchase price of approximately $526 million.

 On 27 October 2008, James Packer and CMH representatives, such as Alexander, resigned from the board of PBL Media, effectively ending financial backing and future associations with the company.
 James Packer later sold his media interests.

+On 16 December 2008, PBL Media issued a press release stating that the company's majority shareholder, CVC Capital Partners, had refinanced debt facilities as well as injecting in excess of $300 million.
+CMH stated that they would not be investing any further funds, and as such, CMH's 25% interest became diluted to a stake less than 1%.

 Nine Entertainment

-From 2 December 2010, PBL Media rebranded as Nine Entertainment Company In December 2011 former McDonald's Australia chief executive Peter Bush was appointed chairman following the resignation of Tim Parker.
-In February 2013 David Haslingden, previously President and Chief Operating Officer of Fox Networks Group, was appointed to the Board as an independent non-executive director and chairman.
+From 2 December 2010, PBL Media rebranded as Nine Entertainment Company In December 2011, former McDonald's Australia chief executive Peter Bush was appointed chairman following the resignation of Tim Parker.
+In February 2013, David Haslingden, previously President and Chief Operating Officer of Fox Networks Group, was appointed to the Board as an independent non-executive director and chairman.